favicon

 Echocardiography is also used to monitor the progress of heart disease, evaluate the efficacy of treatment or guide certain surgical procedures, such as heart valve placement or catheter ablation.

-Cardiac pathologies detected by echocardiography 👀
+Heart pathologies detected by echocardiography 👀

 Echocardiography can be used to detect and diagnose a wide range of cardiac pathologies, including :